 Nitrocellulose in nail polish – how does that fit with conscious beauty?

 For us conscious beauty means considering both ourselves and our environment.
-That's why we have been working on 100% natural nail colours since day one.
+That's why we have been working on 100% natural nail colors since day one.
 Even though we strive for it every day, such a formula isn't yet possible.
-Just like almost all other solvent-based nail polishes, our plant-based nail colours also contain nitrocellulose.
+Just like almost all other solvent-based nail polishes, our plant-based nail colors also contain nitrocellulose.
 We explain below how this ingredient fits into our philosophy.

 Nitrocellulose is often criticised and is considered to be a potentially harmful substance.
 And it's important to us not only to be transparent about the ingredients we use but also to make them easier to understand.
 That's why we're explaining here what nitrocellulose is, what it's all about and why nitrocellulose isn't really a deal breaker for gitti or for your health.

 Nitrocellulose is the film-forming polymer responsible for binding all the components of a nail color together.
 When applied, nitrocellulose thus significantly increases the durability of nail colors.
 Our nitrocellulose is obtained from cellulose or plant fibres.

 Why do our plant-based nail colors contain nitrocellulose when our water-based ones don't?

 Through our innovation of water-based, vegan and odor-neutral nail colors we have been able to completely rethink nail polish and cosmetics.

 Our unique formula is based on 55% water, is odor-neutral and completely without nitrocellulose.
 It's the hardliner among clean nail colors and quite rightly has a loyal fan base.
 It lasts up to three days and is the perfect companion for a fast-paced lifestyle.
 But to be completely transparent, when it comes to durability, a clean water-based formula simply can't keep up with conventional nail polishes (yet!).